Last update: 5 months ago

 How to Clean a BBQ Body from the Outside

 Cleaning the outside is the easiest part of the BBQ clean.
-No matter the material the exterior is made of, you can use this universal method: just wipe the BBQ down with a moist cloth and then buff with a dry one.
-In case of stuck particles or persistent dirt on the surface, treat with warm water and liquid dish detergent.
+No matter the material the exterior is made of, you can use this universal method: just wipe the BBQ down with a moist cloth and then buff it with a dry one.
+Treat with warm water and liquid dish detergent in case of stuck particles or persistent dirt on the surface.
 Scrub with a sponge if needed.

 How to clean stainless steel exterior surface?

-For cleaning a stainless steel exterior surface use a soft moist cloth to wipe out.
-Dry cloth to buff.
+The exterior surface uses a soft, moist cloth to wipe out—dry cloth to buff for cleaning stainless steel.
 And oil or specialised liquid to polish.

 No steel-wool pads or brushes are recommended because they can scratch or permanently damage the surface.

-The quality of the stainless steel used for different parts of the BBQ exterior may vary and with that the manufacturer’s advice for regular maintenance.
-For best results when handling discolouration, rust or stains follow strictly the manufacturer’s instructions.
+The quality of the stainless steel used for different parts of the BBQ exterior may vary, with that, the manufacturer’s advice for regular maintenance.
+For best results when handling discolouration, rust or stains, follow the manufacturer’s instructions strictly.

 How to clean BBQ burners?